SyeTaha/CPP-Experiments/README.md

 ## Directory Structure

-- **images:** Contains image results from image processing experiments.
+- **Images and Animations:** Contains image/Animation results from image processing and animating experiments.

 - **src:** Contains the source code for various experiments.